 If you want to have an all-American meal on Independence Day, we think the Timberwood Grill will be perfect.
 Sink your teeth into the BBQ Baby Back Ribs or the slow-roasted Smokemont Beef Brisket with Bourbon baked beans and thick-cut fries.
 Afterward, stop by the Patriot Peddler—a store filled top to bottom with only goods Made in the USA.
 While you’re there, pick up a “History of Old Glory” framed piece that shows the changes in our flag over time.

-For those searching for some engaging shows, Dixie Stampede is a good start.
-They’ll unite the North and South and leave with a patriotic salute to the tune of “Color me America,” by Dolly Parton.
+For those searching for some engaging shows, Dolly Parton’s Stampede is a good start.
 Plus, they have fireworks, so if you can’t make any of the local fireworks shows you can get at least a taste here.
 Speaking of taste, they have fantastic food too, because it’s a dinner show!

 We hope if you’re visiting for Independence Day, you take the time to visit some of these wonderful festivals, parades, and businesses.
 Mark the dates and locations on your calendar.
 If you’re in the process of planning, log in or register for an account and make a brochure Wishlist for Independence Day.